Marginal/GroundTraffic/README.md

 Known bugs located in X-Plane itself:

-- animations of wheel turnings are erratic (X11.50b9)
+- animations of wheel turnings are erratic (as of X11.50b9)
+- vehicles travel initially on water under bridges (long standing error)

+Needs to be investigated:

+- some Windows users reported, that in all animated object files, all occurrences of marginal/groundtraffic/distance need to be replaced with sim/time/total_running_time_sec

 See [this](https://forums.x-plane.org/index.php?/forums/topic/210452-groundtraffic-plugin-for-x1150-vulkan) thread for a history on how this fork evolved